lilianricaud/presentations/stigmergy-presentation-ncraft2017.md

 ---

-## Encourage self limitation, not indiscriminate growth
+## Self responsability for the work encourage self-limitation, not indiscriminate growth

 <!---